zahir-devv/Clone-of-Google-Gemini/README.md

 This project is licensed under the MIT License.

 Acknowledgments
-Thank you to OpenAI for providing the inspiration and tools for building this project.
+Thank you to Gemini for providing the inspiration and tools for building this project.